-A new addition to our roster, gathering in a computer lab together to work on our own projects individually or together, and order pizza.
+A new addition to our roster, gathering in a computer lab together to work on projects either individually or together, and ordering pizza.
 Being alone together can be a lot more fun than being alone by yourself.

 Sometimes two films complement each other so perfectly that it becomes inconcievable to watch one without also watching the other.
 Or sometimes two films fall naturally into a coherent theme.
 We gather to appreciate such pairings a few times a term.

 There are many great papers in computer science, and as it's such a young field most of them are easily accessible!
 Join us in reading and discussing some of these classics once every fortnight.

 In which we sit in a room en masse and listen to someone who thinks they know what they're talking about.
 Usually we have industrial or academic speakers, but we occasionally have student talks too.